OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 ![oliviermotorwiring](oliviermotorwiring.jpg)

--Now connect the motor controller board to the Arduino board and the Wi-Fi shield pass through connectors as shown in the diagram in the manual:
+- Now connect the motor controller board to the Arduino board and the Wi-Fi shield pass through connectors as shown in the diagram in the manual:
 ![connect arduino to motor controller](arduinoconnect.png)

 -
 -
 ------------

 Note: